yadakhov/awesome-request-network/README.md

 REQ is an Ethereum ERC20 tokens.
 As such, it is stored using same wallet as Ethereum.
 One of the best wallet for Ethereum is [MyEtherWallet](https://myetherwallet.com/).

+Other ERC20 tokens wallets are Metamask, Parity and Mist.

 ## ICO

 ### When was the ICO?